ProfgLX/Dolphin-Lightguns-Accuracy-Inis/README.md

 The aim/crosshair has been dialed in on all these games.
 All aiming is pretty close to perfect and should not have to be adjusted by the user.

 To install the accuracy inis, follow these steps:
-1. Copy the "Config" folder into the User folder of your Dolphin portable install.
+1. Copy the "Config" folder from "Accuracy and control mappings" into the User folder of your Dolphin portable install.
-2. Copy the "GameSettings" into the User folder of your Dolphin portable install.
+2. Copy the "GameSettings" from "Accuracy and control mappings" into the User folder of your Dolphin portable install.
 3. This might overwrite previously saved settings if you already had "per-game" settings.

 You can change button assignements by loading the profiles in the Dolphin controls editor.
 Do not change anything else.